Dot Phrases Usage Tips: Enhancing Efficiency in Medical Documentation

 With all the dental care options today, why do you need a dental crown?

-Time and wear can erode tooth enamel and cause teeth to lose their shape.
+Time and wear can erode tooth enamel and cause Teeth to lose their shape.
 Other times, a dental mishap can cause a tooth to break or crack.
 In this case, Dr. Jayne will recommend a crown to protect the integrity of your tooth by preserving the tooth’s natural structure.
 Crowns are sometimes used to restore your tooth’s appearance, especially in cases of noticeable wear.

 The many reasons a dental crown is needed

-There are a few other reasons dental crowns are put into place:
+There are a few other reasons Dental Crowns are put into place:

 1. To protect a tooth from breaking or cracking further